 - a.
-If the user root is not permitted to ssh to the management node, change PermitRootLogin parameter in /etc/ssh/sshd_config from "PermitRootLogin no" to "PermitRootLogin yes" and restart sshd (sudo systemctl restart sshd).
-This allows root to ssh to the management node. - b.
-Before running the CSCvy10790 script, ensure that the all vim_admin users whose uid is less than 3000 logged out of the management node.
+If the user root is not permitted to ssh to the management node, change PermitRootLogin parameter in /etc/ssh/sshd\config from "PermitRootLogin no" to "PermitRootLogin yes" and restart sshd (sudo systemctl restart sshd).
+This allows root to ssh to the management node. - Before running the CSCvy10790 script, ensure that the all vim\admin users whose uid is less than 3000 logged out of the management node.
 Also any remaining processes owned by these users needs to be stopped. - c.
 Login to the management node as root and run CSCvy10790 patch script. - d.
-Once CSCvy10790 patch script run is successful, change the PermitRootLogin parameter in /etc/ssh/sshd_config from "PermitRootLogin yes" back to "PermitRootLogin no".
-Then restart sshd (systemctl restart sshd). - Ensure no custom (non-CVIM) docker containers are running on the management node or control/compute/storage nodes. - If Cisco UCS is used, ensure that CIMC of all the servers is running the minimum recommended version. - 8.
-Use the vim_upgrade_orchestrator.py script available as part of the target upgrade version.
+Once CSCvy10790 patch script run is successful, change the PermitRootLogin parameter in /etc/ssh/sshd\config from "PermitRootLogin yes" back to "PermitRootLogin no".
+Then restart sshd (systemctl restart sshd). - 6.
+Ensure no custom (non-CVIM) docker containers are running on the management node or control/compute/storage nodes. - 7.
+If Cisco UCS is used, ensure that CIMC of all the servers is running the minimum recommended version. - 8.
+Use the vim\upgrade\orchestrator.py script available as part of the target upgrade version.
 Save a copy of the upgrade script at the /root/ location, before the upgrade. - 9.
 For disconnected upgrades, the USB must be prepopulated with target artifacts. - 10.
-Upgrade to Cisco VIM 4.2.3 is restricted to specific start and endpoints. - 11.
+Cisco VIM upgrade is restricted to specific start and endpoints. - 11.
 Upgrading cloud is supported in both connected and air-gapped modes. - 12.
 Upgrading Unified Management on its standalone node is supported. - 13.
 Ensure that you do not change the installation mode during the upgrade. - 14.
 No rollback option is available once an upgrade is initiated.
 Hence, planning must be done before the upgrade.
 If you face any issue after the upgrade, reach out to Cisco TAC to recover the cloud. - 15.
 See Prerequisites and Assumptions for Cisco VIM update/upgrade and ensure that all conditions are met. - 16.
-At a high level, the vim_upgrade_orchestrator.py script is broken into logical steps to abort in case of failure.
+At a high level, the vim\upgrade\orchestrator.py script is broken into logical steps to abort in case of failure.
 In case of failure, reach out to Cisco support for recovery.
 Cisco does not recommend you to recover the cloud on your own. - 17.
-Upgrade to Cisco VIM 4.2.3 will fail if tech-preview features like LBaaS and CCP in 3.4.x is enabled. - 18.
+Upgrade from Cisco VIM 3.4.x to Cisco VIM 4.4 is not supported for pods where tech-preview features LBaaS and CCP are enabled in 3.4.x. - NFVIMON is not supported in Cisco VIM 4.4.
 If NFVIMON is enabled, the upgrade may fail with pre-check error.
-Request for the latest vim_upgrade_orchestrator.py and use it to overcome the error. - 19.
-Upgrades for Dual-Stack based (were the public_network and cluster_network have different IP versions) Central Ceph Pods are not supported and the workaround is to re-install the Central Ceph pod with CVIM 4.2.3 and to re-configure the Edge pod to use it with a single stack. - 20.
+Contact Cisco support for further information on how to proceed with upgrade. - 19.
+Upgrades for Dual-Stack based (were the public\network and cluster\network have different IP versions) Central Ceph Pods are not supported and the workaround is to re-install the Central Ceph pod with CVIM 4.4.2 and to re-configure the Edge pod to use it with a single stack. - 20.
 Ensure that there are no Ceph warnings or Ceph errors before proceeding with the upgrade.
-Please run the command shown below manually in one of the storage nodes inside the ceph mon container to see if HEALTH_OK.
+Please run the command shown below manually in one of the storage nodes inside the ceph mon container to see if HEALTH\OK.